Présence Africaine: Magazine

-The magazine published its first issue in November 1947, founded by Alioune Diop a Senegal-born professor of philosophy, along with a cast of African, European, and American intellectuals, writers, and social scientists, including Aimé Césaire, Léopold Sédar Senghor, Alioune Sarr, Richard Wright, Albert Camus, André Gide, Jean-Paul Sartre, Théodore Monod, Georges Balandier and Michel Leiris.
+The magazine published its first issue in November 1947, founded by Alioune Diop a Senegal-born professor of philosophy, along with a cast of African, European, and American intellectuals, writers, and social scientists, including Aimé Césaire, Léopold Sédar Senghor, Boubou Hama, Alioune Sarr, Richard Wright, Albert Camus, André Gide, Jean-Paul Sartre, Théodore Monod, Georges Balandier and Michel Leiris.
 While not all authors published in the magazine were from the African diaspora, its subtitle (Revue Culturelle du Monde Noir/Cultural Review of the Negro World) makes clear that the editors saw themselves engaged in the cultural and political struggles of panafricanism.
 With the move by Aimé Césaire and Léopold Sédar Senghor to PA (from Césaire's own journal L'Étudiant noir), the magazine became the pre-eminent voice of the Négritude movement.

 In 1956, Alioune Diop and Présence Africaine organised the 1st International Congress of Black Writers and Artists (1er Congrès international des écrivains et artistes noirs) in Paris, which included Aimé Césaire, Léopold Sédar Senghor, Jacques Rabemananjara, Cheikh Anta Diop, Richard Wright, Frantz Fanon, and Jean Price-Mars, and for which Pablo Picasso designed a poster.

 Although there have occasionally been English-language pieces and English-language abstracts in the magazine since its start, French has always been the main language.
 Between 1955 and January 1961, the magazine also published an English edition (also entitled Présence Africaine), which ran to 60 issues.

 Through the leadership of Aimé Césaire, Présence Africaine was an anti-colonialist magazine as well.
 Its articles were a direct involvement with the anti-colonialist struggle and together, the writers and thinkers strove to denounce colonial racism through their foundational texts.

 Although Césaire's most famous text Discours sur le Colonialisme is constantly being republished and translated (and scholars such as Robin D. G. Kelley have added their contributions, including "A Poetics of Anticolonialism"), Césaire's original text was published as Discours sur le Colonialisme by Présence Africaine in 1955.
 The essay had previously been published in 1950 by Editions Redame, and a revised version was published in Présance Africaine in 1955.

 Works from Présence Africaine were also used in other anti-colonialist literature.
 For example, Frantz Fanon used excerpts from Présence Africaine in his anti-colonialist text Black Skin, White Masks, citing the work of Aimé Césaire, Michel Salomon, Abdoulaye Sadji, George Moulin, and countless other essential thinkers in order to strengthen his claims about denouncing colonial racism.

 Présence Africaine operated a bookstore in the Latin Quarter of Paris.
 In 1962, this bookstore was the target of a terrorist attack by the far-right Organisation armée secrète, carried out with plastic explosives.